PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/states-listing.md

 Close: After clicking on it, the modal is closed.
 Export to SQL Manager: After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager.

-4. Export to SQL Manager
+3. Export to SQL Manager

 After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager.

-The count of the states currently added is displayed on the left - "States - (current number of states added in the shop)".

-### Columns
+## Columns

 1. ID